DOT Customer Service

 Neighborhood Slow Zones

-Neighborhood slow zones are a community-based program that reduces the speed limit from 30 mph to 20 mph and adds safety measures within a select area in order to change driver behavior.
-The goal of neighborhood slow zone is to lower the incidence and severity of crashes.
-Learn about applying for a slow zone in your neighborhood
+Neighborhood Slow Zones is a community-based program that reduces the speed limit from 25 mph to 20 mph and adds safety measures within a select area in order to change driver behavior.
+The goal of Neighborhood Slow Zone is to lower the incidence and severity of crashes.
+Learn more about Neighborhood Slow Zones

 New Traffic Signals

-DOT uses a detailed process called an intersection control study to determine if traffic signals or multi-way stop signs are appropriate for a location.
-Learn about how DOT decides to install traffic signals Write to the Commissioner to request a new signal
+NYC DOT uses a detailed process called an intersection control study to determine if traffic signals or multi-way stop signs are appropriate for a location.
+Learn about how NYC DOT decides to install traffic signals Write to the NYC DOT Commissioner to request a new signal

 One-way Street Conversions